 But it’s the set-up of the show that baffles me to no end.
 In the pilot episode, we find out that Cale was using her gift to rake it in as a poker player and, for some reason, this deeply offends a criminal syndicate that owns a major casino in some Vegas-like Nevada city where they still bust your kneecaps over debts.
 In one crucial scene, Cale is being watched as she wins big at a casino table.

 None of this makes any sense.
-Casinos don’t win or lose big money on poker.
+Land based casinos, and even online casinos, don’t win or lose big money on poker.
 They get specific shares of what is wagered regardless of who wins or a buy-in fee.
 Casino owners aren’t preoccupied by the successes or failures of poker players in other places, as they are on “Poker Face,” because it has no bearing on their lives.
 And there are no poker tables in casinos where you play against the house unless it’s like a live version of five-card-draw video poker.
 If so, it doesn’t matter whether someone can detect truth or lie because nobody is bluffing in such a game.
 The cards are what they are.

 Nonetheless, this is the underlying premise of the show, that Cale is being chased by a casino hitman and, thus, must live on the road out of her 1969 Plymouth Barracuda popping up in town after town to solve murders.